ravsimar-sodhi/openreads/README.md

 Then go to localhost or http://127.0.0.1:8081/

-For the new database with 50,000 books - https://drive.google.com/open?id=1x_T_9_ZwJVdHX7HMXQzzsYi1V0IbqNcb
+For the new database with 50,000 books - https://drive.google.com/open?id=1myeFgiBGip7MqcwU8YRpaWXJK0zzkhr1

+(Added Users_Bookshelf and Users_bookshelf_book column in the dataset)